Tokyo area sees daily coronavirus cases topping 100 for first time: NHK

 Global cases of the new coronavirus have shot past 1 million with more than 53,000 fatalities.
 Japan has so far been spared the kind of explosive surge seen in Europe, the United States and elsewhere, with some 3,000 cases and 73 deaths as of Friday.

-As part of a stimulus package due next week, the government plans to adopt measures to help triple the stock of Fujifilm Holding Corp’s Avigan anti-flu drug by the end of next March.
-Avigan is being tested in China as a treatment for COVID-19.

-Reporting by Tetsushi Kajimoto; Editing by Lincoln Feast and Jane Wardell.
+Reporting by Tetsushi Kajimoto; Editing by Lincoln Feast.